zxzhao0/C2SER/README.md

 ### Feature Extraction

-You can download the pre-trained [Emotion2vec-S model](https://drive.google.com/drive/folders/1LWWi6bahzn7fJP4fCgPleOyQ30sD_BWO?usp=drive_link) and put it in the `./Emotion2Vec-S/ckpt` folder.
+You can download the pre-trained Emotion2vec-S model and put it in the `./Emotion2Vec-S/ckpt` folder.
-Meanwhile，we have provided the pretrained checkpoints on the Hugging Face Model Hub.
-You can also download ckpt file from [here](https://huggingface.co/ASLP-lab/Emotion2Vec-S).
+Meanwhile，we have provided the pretrained [checkpoint.pt](https://huggingface.co/ASLP-lab/Emotion2Vec-S) on the Hugging Face Model Hub.
+You can also download ckpt file from [here](https://drive.google.com/drive/folders/1LWWi6bahzn7fJP4fCgPleOyQ30sD_BWO?usp=drive_link).
 We also provide [here](https://drive.google.com/drive/folders/12AOVJT7I9GSLJnjHa-Elc-UKgog-mZR2) the feature files for the Emo-Emilia dataset extracted using Emotion2vec-S.

 If you want to extract features using Emotion2Vec-S，you will also need to provide a `wav.scp` file and place it in the `./Emotion2Vec-S` directory.
 Here is an example of the `wav.scp` file:：
 ```pgsql